eyeson-team/api/content/api-reference/index.md

 ```

 Besides image data you can playback videos.
 We currently limit it to media
-files in MP4 format that have to be available through a public URL.
-Note that
+files in in webm (preferred) or mp4 format that have to be available through a
-we do not provide any kind of upload service for this feature.
+public URL.
+Note that we do not provide any kind of upload service for this
+feature.

 ```
 POST /rooms/:access_key/playbacks # play a video